 Global 4C: A Monetary Policy Response to the Risks of Catastrophic Climate Change

-Since early 2014, we have collaborated with Dr. Delton Chen—an Australian Ph.D.
-Civil Engineer—in the development of the “Global 4C Risk Mitigation Policy”, where 4C stands for “Complementary Currencies for Climate Change” ( — not 4°C, but which could also be read as trying to avoid a catastrophic 4°C rise in global temperature).
+Since early 2014, we have collaborated with Dr. Delton Chen—an Australian Civil Engineer with a Ph.D. in Geo-Hydrology for work on the Great Barrier Reef—in the development of the “Global 4C Risk Mitigation Policy”, where 4C stands for “Complementary Currencies for Climate Change.”
 The essence of the Global 4C proposal is to use the monetary-policy role of global financial institutions and national central banks to incentivize verified carbon-reduction and sequestration projects through a kind of “green quantitative easing” strategy, which pumps more money into carbon drawdown projects in a currency that can be readily exchanged with the national currency wherever the projects are being done.

 The Risk Management Plan